 Current Legislative Schedules:

 Congressional Daily Schedule: The Congressional schedule for the day.
-Please be aware daily schedules are subject to change, so make sure to check the Whip's page for update.
+Please be aware daily schedules are subject to change, so make sure to check the Majority Leader’s page for update.

 Other Congressional Schedules and Information: